kiali/kiali.io/content/en/docs/Configuration/no-istiod.md

 * The [Istio validations](#a-nameistio_validationsa-istio-validations) may not be available.
 * The Kiali validations will not be available.
 * The [Istio Registry Services](#a-nameistio_registrya-istio-registry-services) that are not present in the Kubernetes list won't be available.

-* The [Istio Configurations](#a-nameistio_configurationsa-istio-configurations) will be available.
+Note that [Istio Configurations](#a-nameistio_configurationsa-istio-configurations) will be available.
 This is because the list of Istio configurations is obtained using the Kubernetes API.

 <img src="/images/documentation/configuration/no_istiod.png" />